 Europe Revenues.
 During the year ended December 31, 2010, our revenues from Germany, the largest revenue contributor in the Europe region for the period, represented approximately 36% of the regional revenues.
 During the year ended December 31, 2009, our revenues from the United Kingdom, the largest revenue contributor in the Europe region for the period, represented approximately 36% of the regional revenues.
 Our Europe revenue growth was due to an increase in orders from both our existing customers and new customers during the period as reflected in the growth in our customer count and utilization rate, as discussed above, in both our new and existing IBX data centers.
 During the year ended December 31, 2010, we recorded approximately \$29.9 million of revenue from our recently-opened IBX data centers or IBX data center expansions in the Amsterdam, Dusseldorf, Frankfurt, London, Munich, Paris and Zurich metro areas.
 Our Europe revenue growth includes a \$4.2 million increase in equipment resales for the year ended December 31, 2010.
-During the year ended December 31, 2010, the U.S. dollar was generally stronger relative to the British pound, Euro and Swiss franc than during the year ended December 31, 2009, resulting in approximately \$9.6 million of unfavorable foreign currency impact to our Europe revenues during the year ended December 31, 2010 we recorded acenter expansions and additional expansions currently taking place in the Amsterdam, Frankfurt, London and Paris metro areas, which are expected to open during 2011.
-Our estimates of future revenue growt take account of expected reductions in recurring revenues attributed to customer churn or changes or amendments to customers' contracts.
+During the year ended December 31, 2010, the U.S. dollar was generally stronger relative to the British pound, Euro and Swiss franc than during the year ended December 31, 2009, resulting in approximately \$9.6 million of unfavorable foreign currency impact to our Europe revenues during the year ended December 31, 2010 when compared to average 2009 exchange rates.
+We expect that our Europe revenues will continue to grow in future periods as a result of continued growth in recently-opened IBX data centers or IBX data center expansions and additional expansions currently taking place in the Amsterdam, Frankfurt, London and Paris metro areas, which are expected to open during 2011.
+Our estimates of future revenue growth take account of expected reductions in recurring revenues attributed to customer churn or changes or amendments to customers' contracts.

 Asia-Pacific Revenues.
 Our revenues from Singapore, the largest revenue contributor in the Asia-Pacific region, represented approximately 38% and 36%, respectively, of the regional revenues for the years ended December 31, 2010 and 2009.
 Our Asia-Pacific revenue growth was due to an increase in orders from both our existing customers and new customers during the period as reflected in the growth in our customer count and utilization rate, as discussed above, in both our new and existing IBX data centers.
 During the year ended December 31, 2010, we recorded approximately \$5.4 million of revenue generated from our IBX center expansions in the Hong Kong and Singapore metro areas.
-During the year ended December 31, 2010, the U.S. dollar was generally weaker relative to the Australian dollar, Hong Kong dollar, Japanese yen and Singapore dollar than during the year ended December 31, 2009, resulting in approximately \$11.2 million of favorable foreign currency impact to our Asia-Pacific revenues during the year ended December 31, 2009, resulting in approximately \$11.2 million of favorable foreign currency impact to our Asia-Pacific revenues during the year ended December 31, 2010 when compared to average 2009 exchange rates.
+During the year ended December 31, 2010, the U.S. dollar was generally weaker relative to the Australian dollar, Hong Kong dollar, Japanese yen and Singapore dollar than during the year ended December 31, 2009, resulting in approximately \$11.2 million of favorable foreign currency impact to our Asia-Pacific revenues during the year ended December 31, 2010 when compared to average 2009 exchange rates.
 We expect that our Asia-Pacific revenues will continue to grow in future periods as a result of continued growth in these recently-opened IBX center expansions and additional expansions currently taking place in the Hong Kong, Singapore, Sydney and Tokyo metro areas which are expected to open during 2011.
-Our estimates of future revenue growth take account of expected reductions in recurring revenues attributed to customer churn or changes or amendments to customers? contracts.
+Our estimates of future revenue growth take account of expected reductions in recurring revenues attributed to customer churn or changes or amendments to customers' contracts.